gvwilson/fiction/iffy/index.md

 She wriggled through the hole onto the cold metal bed of the truck.
 The gap between the stacked fuel cells was no bigger than her bed on the *Guinevere*, but too low for her to sit up.
-As Ignacio put the seat back in place a small blue light came on overhead.
+As Iñacio put the seat back in place a small blue light came on overhead.
 She exhaled gratefully.

 The truck's motor whined to life.